[Thought questions for One Lawgiver and Judge November 26, 2014]

 Image © Steve Creitz from GoodSalt.com

-Read James 1:6-8.
-What is he saying to us here?
+Read James 4:14.
+What crucial point is being made here?

 a.
 Ask class members to share a thought on what the most important point in this text is.

 b.
 Is this saying that when we speak against another person, we are judging them?
 How can we keep ourselves from being judgmental?

 Read James 4:13.
 (Compare Luke 12:13-21.)
 How do we balance prudent planning for the future with our need to live each day in expectation of Christ’s imminent coming?
 How can we avoid the trap of merely building bigger barns?